Chengyuan-Zhang/IDM_Bayesian_Calibration/README.md

 # Bayesian Calibration of IDM

-This repo provides the implementation of MA-IDM and Bayesian IDM in ''**Bayesian Calibration of Intelligent Driver Model**,'' as well as the dynamic IDM (AR+IDM) in our latest paper "**Calibrating Car-following Models via Bayesian Dynamic Regression.**" (This paper will be online from July 8th.)
-Besides, the repo provides the implementation of the multi-vehicle ring-road simulations.
+This repo provides the implementation of MA-IDM and Bayesian IDM in ''**Bayesian Calibration of Intelligent Driver Model**,'' as well as the dynamic IDM (AR+IDM) in our latest paper "**Calibrating Car-following Models via Bayesian Dynamic Regression.**" Besides, the repo provides the implementation of the multi-vehicle ring-road simulations.

 <center>
   <img src="./Figs/idm_pgm.png" width="85%" />